Tina Ralutz, MS, RD, Chef

-Working as a Registered Dietitian, I refuse to pretend I’m an all-knowing monk on a misty mountaintop, sitting cross-legged and serene, holding all the answers like a basket of flower petals, ready to sprinkle them on my patients.
-Practicing nutrition isn’t about me, it’s about the person in front of me.
-But I do lean on my experiences to stay grounded in the real, often messy and confusing challenges that come with health changes.
+• Working as a Registered Dietitian, I refuse to pretend I’m some all-knowing monk on a misty mountaintop, sitting cross-legged and serene, holding all the answers to health like a basket of flower petals, ready to sprinkle them on my patients and clients.

-As a white, cisgender woman, I recognize that my experiences don’t reflect those of everyone and that medical education has historically and continues to exclude, harm, and marginalize many communities.
+• As a white, cisgender woman, I recognize that my experiences don’t reflect those of everyone and that medical education has historically and continues to exclude, harm, and marginalize many communities.

 I don’t pretend that a single set of nutrition recommendations applies to everyone.
 I don’t practice with the belief that everyone has to be a specific body size or abandon cultural foods to be healthy.
 That’s a damaging approach that perpetuates oppression and elevates Eurocentric standards.